mbilal1109/Final-Project/README.md

 # Template for the website
-A website for my university's peer leader program
+A website for my university's peer leader program.